 - Treatment of residual symptoms from prior attacks

-MS attacks are treated with high dose steroids for three to five days.
-Steroid treatment of attacks may decrease the duration and intensity of neurological dysfunction.
+MS attacks are treated with high dose steroids over 3-5 days.
+Treating attacks with steroids helps decrease the duration and intensity of symptoms.

 - Slow progression of disability